Kimyuhwanpeter/GRA-GAN/README.md

-# Style Transfer of Gender, Race, and Age by GRA-GAN Based on Channel-wise and Multiplication-based Information Fusion of Encoder and Decoder Features
+# GRA-GAN: Generative Adversarial Network for Image Style Transfer of Gender, Race, and Age

 ## Introduction